YojimboSecurity/fishFunctions/README.md

 Copy one or all files to your `~/.config/fish/functions/` directory.

+    cp functions/* ~/.config/fish/functions/

+You may also link one or more files to your `~/.config/fish/functions/` directory.

+    ln -s functions/* ~/.config/fish/functions/

 ### Dependencies

 There are some dependencies that you need to install to take advantage of this package.